 21. Do I have to build costs for the single IRB (sIRB) into my budget?

 No. You do not need to include costs for the single IRB (sIRB) in your budget.
 These costs will be supported by the IMPACT Collaboratory.

 Yes.
 You may have up to 3 Subawards.
-Each subaward must have at least one Key Personnel.
-Whenever feasible, purchase of services and consulting agreements are strongly preferred to subawards, and these should be listed within the PI’s main budget.
-The total costs of the entire award, including subaward agreements, cannot exceed $165,000.
+Each Subaward must have a separate budget and budget justification and at least one Key Personnel.
+All Subawards will be issued by Brown University on behalf of the IMPACT Collaboratory.
+Whenever feasible, purchase of services and/or consulting agreements are strongly preferred to Subawards.

 The table below may help to determine whether to use a Subaward or a Consultant/Contractor.
 Whenever feasible, purchase of services and/or consultant agreements are strongly preferred.

 25. When will I gain access the IMPACT Cores and Teams for their expert support?

 Applicants who are invited for a full proposal will be immediately connected to the IMPACT Collaboratory Investigator Navigation Team.
 The Navigator will play an active role in linking applicants to appropriate Cores and Teams for support in developing a high-quality full proposal.
 Applicants will be asked to complete an online needs assessment to help target their needs to the appropriate Cores and Teams.